Ally guide for faculty

 What accessibility issues does Ally flag?

-Ally currently checks the following file acessibility issues:
+Ally currently checks the following file accessibility issues:

 - Potential seizure triggers